Active breaks in the office, here’s how to alleviate the consequences of a sedentary lifestyle – breaking latest news-breakinglatest.news-Breaking Latest News

-People who sit eight hours at a desk have a higher risk of dying from a heart attack or stroke.
-Mini exercises in the office keep you healthy and limit muscle tension

 Many Italians between the ages of 25 and 64 spend 5 to 8 hours a day sitting, often in front of a computer.
 There are several studies that have shown that the “inactive” are more exposed to diabetes, obesity, cardiovascular disease and cancer.
-A study published in Jama Cardiology out of 100 thousand people concluded that people who spend more than 8 hours sitting have a risk of mortality from heart attacks, heart failure or cardiovascular disease between 17% and 50% more than those who spend less than 4 hours sitting.
+A study published in Jama Cardiology on 100,000 people concluded that people who spend more than 8 hours sitting have a 17% to 50% higher risk of mortality from heart attacks, heart failure or cardiovascular disease than those who spend less time of 4 hours sitting.
 Additionally, leg muscles weaken, blood pressure rises, and good cholesterol levels plummet.
 Those who suffer are above all the lateral and oblique abdominal muscles that keep the back in an upright position: when you sit down these muscles collapse and it is at this point that back pain, neck pain and muscle tension problems arise.

 Exercises

-Sedentary behavior at work causes numerous musculoskeletal problems due to the same posture maintained for long hours in the office so that some companies promote active breaks of employees also with a view to limiting absences due to illness due to problems related to the musculoskeletal system.
+Sedentary behavior at work causes numerous musculoskeletal problems due to the same posture maintained for long hours in the office, so much so that some companies promote active breaks for employees also with a view to limiting sickness absences due to problems related to the musculoskeletal system skeletal.
 Just the fact of moving leads to benefits on a musculoskeletal level.
 In general terms they are recommended active breaks of 10 minutes every hour of work continuous, or 3-5 minute breaks every half hour.
 It is possible to work both with strength training (it takes 2 minutes to do 20 squats) and with ergonomic exercises.
 With just five minutes of neck and back stretching, improvements can be obtained not only in the perception of pain but also in the reduction of muscle fatigue, with the benefit maintained up to the following 30-40 minutes.

 What happens in Japan